jacoboreore/assessments/README.md

 It was built in 3.5 hours, but the main biz logic takes an hour.

 After this excercise, I am building an on-promises localhost simple CI/CD infraestructure to show you my knowledge.

+I recommend to execute UNITE TESTING for further tests.